A pregnancy tracker with social networking.

 While most pregnancy trackers had message boards, they didn't take advantage of the immediacy of messaging.
 I started out trying to mock up what a messaging session might look like.

-Here we see a messaging page from within CareTicker.
+Here we see a messaging page from within PregTracker.
 It includes a list of people to get the message.
-Users can select from either family or friends.
-They can also set who can read the message as some announcements may be more private than others.
+Users can select from either family or friends, as some announcements may be more personal than others.

 Image: Messaging UI in App